UBC-Snowbots/Snowflake_Old/README.md

 2) Once in the repository type `vagrant up` this will start downloading a vagrant box.

 `The download can take several minutes depending on your internet connection.
-Be aware that the download can automatically disconnect (you can tell this if the rate is 0/s).
-If this happens stop the current download by pressing CTRL C, then resume the download again by pressing the UP and ENTER or retyping the whole command again.`
+Be aware that the download can disconnect on bad internet connections (your download rate will goto 0/s), if this happens stop the current download by pressing CTRL C, then resume the download again by pressing the UP and ENTER or retyping the whole command again.`

+Note: If you get an error regarding Chef failing to install something, make note of the failed installation package.
+Type in `vagrant ssh` and `sudo apt-get install <failed-package-name>`.
+For example if the package `ros-indigo-desktop` failed to install via Chef: ssh into your machine and execute `sudo apt-get install ros-indigo-desktop`

 Once the download is complete it will automatically install itself; this procress and take around 10+ minutes.
 You'll know that the installation is done once your `$` prompt comes back on the terminal screen.